sinhaDroid/linux_server_configuration/README.md

 4. Clone & configure item-catalog
 5. Install python packages
 6. More apache config
+7. Install and configure PostgreSQL
-7. NTP config
+8. NTP config
-8. Monitor & ban abuse
+9. Monitor & ban abuse
-9. Add User
+10. Add User
-10. SSH
+11. SSH
-11. Firewall config
+12. Firewall config

 ### Steps to setup ItemCatalog on a Ubuntu server
 #### 1. Launch your Virtual Machine with your Udacity account: